Combining TypeScript satisfies operator and const assertion

 TLDR

-assertion and the satisfies
+Combine const assertion and the satisfies operator with the

-as const satisfies SomeType
+as const satisfies SomeType syntax:

 type Metadata = string | number | { [key: string]: Metadata };